-- A. Be reported for any offence defined as Grade 1 or 2 for the second time in a three (3) year period, it would be considered a Grade 3 offence. - B. Breach the Animal Welfare Policies for care of livestock at campdraft events either carelessly or in a public location without awareness of their actions, it would be considered a Grade 3 offence in the first instance. - C. Should a Member threaten (either verbally or physically or by implied actions) or seek to exert influence over a person who is either a witness or signee to a formal complaint against the Member, it would be considered a Grade 3 offence in the first instance, and separate offence to any which may be outstanding against the Member.
+- A. Be reported for any offence defined as Grade 1 or 2 for the second time in a three (3) year period (where the first offence was upheld (either found guilty or member entered a guilty plea), it would be considered a Grade 3 offence. - B. Breach the Animal Welfare Policies for care of livestock at campdraft events either carelessly or in a public location without awareness of their actions, it would be considered a Grade 3 offence in the first instance. - C. Should a Member threaten (either verbally or physically or by implied actions) or seek to exert influence over a person who is either a witness or signee to a formal complaint against the Member, it would be considered a Grade 3 offence in the first instance, and separate offence to any which may be outstanding against the Member.